MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 8. **Save** your changes.

 When you save, the HTTP Request trigger automatically creates a URL.
-Copy this URL; you need it in **Step 5: Send a message**.
+Copy this URL.
+You need it in [Step 4: Send a message](#step-4-send-a-message) (in this article).

 ### Step 3: Create a receive port and a receive location